 - 2 Egg Yolks

-- In a mixing bowl combine the dry ingredients first, 250 grams flour, sugar and salt.
-Mix the yeast into the luke warm milk (The milk must not be hot or the yeast will die!) and wait until you can see some bubbles form (that's to test if your yeast is alive and healthy).
+- In a mixing bowl combine the dry ingredients first, 250 grams flour, sugar, and salt.
+If you use dry active yeast instead of instant yeast, mix the yeast into the lukewarm milk (The milk must not be hot or the yeast will die!) and wait until you can see some bubbles form (that's to test if your yeast is alive and healthy).
+For fresh yeast just crumble the yeast cube into the other ingredients.
 Add the milk and yeast to the dry ingredients.